-5.4 Humid Conditions
+5.5 Humid Conditions

 The water carrying capacity of air depends on temperature.
-If the air temperature falls below its saturation point, dew may form on the windings, reducing the electrical resistance of the insulation.
-In humid conditions, additional protection may be required even if the alternator is fitted inside an enclosure.
-Anti-condensation heaters are supplied on request.
+If the air temperature falls below its saturation point, dew may form on the windings reducing the electrical resistance of the insulation.
+In humid conditions additional protection may be required, even if the alternator is fitted inside an enclosure.
+Anti-condensation heaters are fitted as standard.

-5.5 Anti-Condensation Heaters
+5.6 Anti-Condensation Heaters